 What to do when considering a goal

-• It is important that you are in a state of readiness to want to set yourself a goal.
+- It is important that you want to set yourself a goal.
+Are you in a state of readiness?

-• Evidence has shown that people who set goals which gives them a degree of personal importance are more committed in striving to achieve these goals.
+- Evidence has shown that people who set goals which give them a degree of personal importance are more committed in striving to achieve these goals.
 Therefore, trying to identify a goal that means something to you will help.

-• Setting a goal which brings a degree of challenge has been shown to encourage people to be more focused.
-If however, you lack self-confidence then setting a goal which is not too challenging may a better approach.
+- Setting a goal which brings a degree of challenge has been shown to encourage people to be more focused.
+If however, you lack self-confidence then setting a goal which is not too challenging may be a better approach.

 Putting your goal into practice

-Once you have set yourself a goal that is meaningful to you, it is important to follow a process that will optimise the success in achieving the goal.
+Once you have set yourself a goal that is meaningful to you, it is important to follow a process that will enable you to achieve the goal.

 How to stay on track with your goals